eldersavidlin/bsparser/README.md

 ### Feedback/Suggestions

-Feel free to reach out to my at twitch.tv/eldersavidlin I am always open to feedback or features you would like to see implented
+Feel free to reach out to me at twitch.tv/eldersavidlin I am always open to feedback or features you would like to see implented